 The intention is to arm local communities and parents with information through which they can protect themselves and their children from rapists, child molesters, and other sex offenders.
 The intention is not to punish the offenders by "outing" them but to give people in the community some control and peace of mind by providing them with valuable information through an instant channel.
 Users of the database are not to use it to harass or commit harm against the sex offender(s).

 The list includes perpetrators of sexual battery, rape, assault to commit rape, kidnapping, murder, aggravated sexual assault, sodomy, incest, lewd and lascivious acts on children and minors, acts of indecent exposure, sexual exploitation, soliciting, and so on.

-- You now have the option to search by: name, address, city, zip code, county, or via parks or schools.
+- You now have the option to search by name, address, city, zip code, county, or near you.
 Select one and when applicable, type in the requested search criteria.

-- You may then click on: ‘View Map’ or ‘View Listing.’
+- You may then click on: "Show Map" or "Show List."

-- If you choose ‘View Map’ you will see a map with squares placed on it which either identify a single sex offender in the area or a region with more than one offender.
+- If you choose "Show Map," you will see a map with pins placed on it that either identify a single sex offender in the area or a region with more than one offender.

-- If you choose ‘View Listing’ you will see a page listing sex offenders in the area with names, photos, and addresses of the offenders.
+- If you choose "Show List," you will see a page listing sex offenders in the area with names, photos, and addresses of the offenders.

-- Check marks beside names indicate that the person is in violation of their registration requirements.
+- Red exclamation marks beside names indicate that the person is in violation of his or her registration requirements.